 Survey of the plant kingdom and related organizsms from algae to flowering plants.
 Identification of campus Vascular plants.
 Basic life processes including photosynthesis, plant development, reproductive cycles, flowering and fruiting responses, and the ecological importance and conservation of plants.
 A WR emphasis with research term paper, experimental lab write-up and career development components.
 Lab included.

 Selected aspects of bacteria, viral and eukaryotic parasite morphology, identification, physiology, and lifecycles, with a focus on how microbes affect human health, society and the environment.
 Includes an overview of the immune system's function, dysfunction, and modulation.
 Lab included.

 BIOL 2950 – Medical Parasitology

-Structure and function of the circulatory, respiratory, endocrine, muscular, digestive, excretory, and reproductive systems of the body.
+Structure and function of the nervous, circulatory, respiratory, endocrine, muscular, digestive, urinary, and reproductive systems of the body.
 Lab included.